-I fell in love with Medellin immediately and knew I wanted to stay for the full six months allowed under a tourist visa.
+I immediately fell in love with Medellin and knew I wanted to stay under a tourist visa for six months.

-My parents, who were expecting me back in the U.S. within weeks after more than a year abroad, were not too pleased to hear the news.
+My parents, expecting me back in the US within weeks after more than a year abroad, were not too pleased to hear the news.

-However, I stuck to what felt right for me at the moment, and despite their hurt feelings and concern for my safety, began planning my stay.
+However, I stuck to what felt suitable for me at the moment, and despite their hurt feelings and concern for my safety, I began planning my stay.

 Launching Blog #2 – Medellin Living

-I'd already learned how to blog with Go Backpacking, so it felt natural to start a new blog specific to my experience as an expat in the city.
+I'd already learned how to blog with Go Backpacking, so starting a new blog specific to my experience as an expat in the city felt natural.
 I brainstormed names and settled on Medellin Living.

-I began publishing brief updates as I got to know the city while continuing to focus most of my energy on Go Backpacking.
+I began publishing brief updates as I got to know the city while focusing most of my energy on Go Backpacking.

 Medellin Living quickly found an audience.
-As I watched the readers increase, I began putting more effort into it.
+As I watched the number of readers increase, I began putting more effort into it.

 After six months in Colombia, my visa was due to expire.
-And I was broke.
-I was sad to leave but had no other choice.
+And I was broke; I was sad to leave but had no choice.

 I'd spent 20 months traveling the world and living my dream, the last six of which had been unplanned.
 It was time to go home.